Ilka Chase: Radio

 In the early 1940s, Chase was the hostess for Penthouse Party on CBS and Luncheon Date With Ilka Chase, on NBC Red.
 For several years, she hosted the radio program Luncheon at the Waldorf.

 Television

-Chase became host of Fashion Magic on WCAU television in late 1950.
-The half-hour show was broadcast on Monday and Friday afternoons.
+In early 1950 Chase co-hosted a CBS network cultural interview show titled Glamour-Go-Round with Durward Kirby.
+In late 1950 she became host of Fashion Magic on Philadelphia's local CBS affiliate, WCAU.
+This half-hour show was broadcast on Monday and Friday afternoons.
 She appeared as a panelist on several programs in the early years of television, including Celebrity Time (1949–50), Who Said That?
 (1950–55), and Masquerade Party (1952–56).
-She also hosted the CBS TV series Fashion Magic (1950–51).

 In 1957, Chase performed the role of the Stepmother in the television production of Rodgers and Hammerstein's Cinderella, which starred Julie Andrews.
 In 1963, she made a rare television sitcom appearance as Aunt Pauline on The Patty Duke Show.

 Chase was a regular in The Trials of O'Brien on CBS in the mid-1960s.